 Provisions for rent reviews relates to any increases in rent that may become payable based on scheduled rent review dates as per lease agreements.
+This was all settled during the period.

-The payroll provision relates to a one-off provision as a result of a review of the current pension scheme in place as part of a planned transition to Payroll Bureau services.
+The payroll provision relates to a one-off provision as a result of a review of the current pension scheme in place as part of the transition to Payroll Bureau services.

-18. Deferred taxation
+17. Deferred taxation